 We extend our sincere appreciation to each participant of the Bridging Arctic Gateways workshop for the generous contributions of time, energy, and ideas that have significantly enriched this project.
-The workshop's realization was made possible through funding from the National Science Foundation's Office of Polar Programs, coupled with additional in-kind institutional support graciously authorized by Nettie La Belle Hamer (University of Alaska Fairbanks), Kody Varahramyan (University of Maine), and Helen Wiggins (Arctic Research Consortium of the U.S.).
+The workshop's realization was made possible through funding from the National Science Foundation's Office of Polar Programs, coupled with additional in-kind institutional support graciously authorized by UAF Vice Chancellor for Research Nettie La Belle-Hamer, UMaine Vice President for Research and Dean of the Graduate School Kody Varahramyan, and Arctic Research Consortium of the U.S. Executive Director Helen Wiggins.
 Workshop planning, facilitation, and reporting were expertly led by Alice "Pips" Veazey, Anne Heberger Marino, Helena Buurman, and Brit Myers.
 Special thanks are also due to Missy Wallace for her invaluable staffing and logistics contributions throughout the workshop.
-We are also grateful to the many individuals at both the University of Alaska Fairbanks (UAF) and NREL Cold Climate Housing Center who welcomed workshop participants to the UAF campus and into their laboratories.
+We are also grateful to the many individuals at both the University of Alaska Fairbanks (UAF) and the National Renewable Energy Laboratory (NREL) Cold Climate Housing Center (CCHRC) who welcomed workshop participants to the UAF campus and into their laboratories.
 Finally, thank you to B. Zeb Polly for his graphic design of this publication's cover.